Krillh/Airzlinshire/Human Maturity Milstones.md

 most humans are selfish until a certain age, don't understand perspective taking

+4y - all some none, time (of day), prediction

 | Year |     | Congnitive |
 | ---- | --- | ---------- |
 | 0-2  |     |            |